 - Megan Pierson, Chief of Staff to the President and Secretary of the Board of Trustees

 - Robert Reidy, Vice President for Land, Buildings and Real Estate

-- Martin Shell, Vice President for Development
+- Martin Shell, Vice President and Chief External Relations Officer

 - Howard Wolf, Vice President for Alumni Affairs and President, Stanford Alumni Association